sifophp/sifoweb/docs/API/Controller.md

 	FlashMessages::set( $this->translate(
 		'Error while updating %1.', $email ),
-		FlashMessages::MSG_KO
+		\Sifo\FlashMessages::MSG_KO
 	);  // K.O. message
 	FlashMessages::set( $this->translate(
 		'Sucessfully updated %1.', $email ),
-		FlashMessages::MSG_OK
+		\Sifo\FlashMessages::MSG_OK
 	);  // Success. message

 ### Redispatch: An ugly hack ###
 `$this->reDispatch( $controller )`

-Stop the execution of the current controller and dispatch the controller passed in the $controller variable using the format folder/controller.
+Stops the execution of the current controller and dispatch the controller passed in the $controller variable using the format folder/controller.
 E.g:.

 	$this->reDispatch( 'home/index' );

 It is an ugly hack because you start over again with a new Controller and the memory is full with the previous execution.
-A good programmer would never use it :)
+A good programmer would never use it, it is like a GOTO! :)

 ### Before and after executing your controller###
 The methods `preDispatch()` and `postDispatch()` are called before and after the dispatch of the controller.